1. What is the cost of this service?

 No. The RDB service is provided to Memorials research community for the safe storage of research related data only.

 5. How long is my data stored?

 Daily incremental backups are scheduled.
 Users have access to 3 months of backups via the RDB Webtools.
 Data which is older than 3 months is archived to tape where it is retained for 1 year.
-To retrieve this data users have to make a formal request to C&C.
+To retrieve this data users have to make a formal request to ITS.

 6. Can I access the RDB service from home?